 A: The SCCRC serves all of the south central coast of California including Ventura County, north through Santa Barbara County, to San Luis Obispo, inland east to the northern end of Los Angeles County in Santa Clarita and onward into the Antelope Valley, over 9,000 total square miles.
 The region is home to over 2.2M people and is characterized by small and mid-sized metropolitan communities and expansive rural areas.

 A: Consortium members include deans, faculty and CTE staff from the community colleges plus representatives from regional Workforce Investment Boards and the Center for Excellence.
 In addition, the consortium has industry specific work groups that include industry professionals, additional industry focused faculty and high school representatives.

 Q: What industry sectors is the consortium focused on?

-A: The SCCRC has designated six priority/emerging industry sectors: Health; Small Business; Advanced Manufacturing; Ag, Water, Environmental Technology; Information and Communication Technology and Digital Media; and Global Trade and Logistics.
+A: The SCCRC has designated six priority/emerging industry sectors: Health; Business and Entrepreneurship; Advanced Manufacturing; Ag, Water, Environmental Technology; Information and Communication Technology and Digital Media; and Global Trade.

 Q: What are the primary projects of the consortium?